foundry-rs/book/src/forge/writing-tests.md

 Tests are written in Solidity.
 If the test function reverts, the test fails, otherwise it passes.

-Using the [Forge Standard Library](https://github.com/foundry-rs/forge-std) is the preferred way of writing tests with Foundry.
+Let's go over the most common way of writing tests, using the [Forge Standard Library](https://github.com/foundry-rs/forge-std)'s `Test` contract, which is the preferred way of writing tests with Forge.

-Install it by running:
+Install the Forge Standard Library by running:

 ```bash
 forge install foundry-rs/forge-std
 ```

-In this section, we'll go over the basics using the functions from the [Dappsys Test](https://github.com/dapphub/ds-test) library, which is included in the Forge Standard Library.
+In this section, we'll go over the basics using the functions from the Forge Std's `Test` contract, which is itself a superset of [DSTest](https://github.com/dapphub/ds-test).
 You will learn how to use more advanced stuff from the Forge Standard Library [soon](./forge-std.md).

-Dappsys Test provides basic logging and assertion functionality.
+DSTest provides basic logging and assertion functionality.
 To get access to the functions, import `forge-std/Test.sol` and inherit from `Test` in your test contract:

 ```solidity
 {{#include ../../projects/writing_tests/test/Basic.t.sol:import}}